 Personal injury attorney Patrick Regan has a personal history with the U.S. Marine Corps.
 He was born on Marine Corps Base Quantico while his father, a lieutenant, was stationed at the military base.
 He had lived at the base for approximately two years.
 This personal connection with the Marines makes him understand what the veterans and their families are going through and it makes him fight harder to make sure you are compensated for your exposure to contaminated drinking water at Camp Lejeune.

 For us, the results are about justice.
 Each client deserves justice and we will fight beside you to claim it.
 For our military members, veterans, and their families, we recognize the service you’ve provided on behalf of our country, and we are honored to stand and fight beside you for the compensation you deserve.

 With more than 100 years of combined experience, our attorneys have been recognized by peers, legal organizations, and publications nationwide as top-tier lawyers.
 Our commitment is second to none.
 Our lawyers have practices in several state and federal courts throughout Washington, DC, Virginia, and Maryland.

+If you were at Camp Lejeune and were exposed to the water contamination at the base, our personal injury attorneys can help you with your benefits.
 Call us at 202-960-4596 for a free consultation with one of our experienced lawyers and take the first step toward the justice you deserve.